wp-plugins/simple-facebook-plugin/readme.txt

 **Customizing**

 1. Click triangle near "Facebook Widget" header.
-1. Choose colorshame, size and other options you like.
+1. Choose colorscheme, size and other options you like.
 1. Enter your Facebook Page URL.

 == Screenshots ==